hecal3/vim-leader-guide/README.md

 ## Display mappings without prefix:

-Additionally it is possible to display all buffer local mappings with `:LeaderGuide '<buffer>'`.
+Additionally it is possible to display all buffer local mappings with `:<c-u>LeaderGuide '<buffer>'`.

 This feature is useful to explore mappings defined by plugins in their respecive buffers. (fugitive, tagbar, vimfiler, Nerdtree, etc.)
 To make the usage of `LeaderGuide '<buffer>'` in those plugin buffers more convenient one can make use of autocommands.